-AVAILABLE FOR PURCHASE AT THE HAMILTON ANTIQUE MALL, BOOTH 21O
+AVAILABLE FOR PURCHASE AT THE HAMILTON ANTIQUE MALL, BOOTH 21O ON THE 2ND FLOOR

 This spectacular piece of optic art glass produced in the Empoli region of Italy, features a fabulous quilted pattern in a striking green with matching hand blown stem.
 This superb mid-century piece of art glass would make a unique addition to your decor collection.
 Dates between 1950 to 1970.